 Current status + progress

-In 2017, there were 258 million people worldwide living outside their country of birth; 30 million of them were children.
-Among the world’s migrants are nearly 20 million refugees – some 10 million of whom are children – who have been forcibly displaced from their own countries.
-An additional 40 million people in 2017 were internally displaced due to conflict and violence, and estimated 17 million of those were children.
+Among the world’s migrants are nearly 29 million refugees and asylum seekers who have been forcibly displaced from their own countries.
+An additional 41 million people in 2018 were internally displaced due to conflict and violence, an estimated 17 million of whom were children.

 Notes on the data

 International migrants: Persons living in a country or area other than their country of birth.

 Refugees: Person who are outside their country of nationality or habitual residence, who cannot return due to a well-founded fear of being persecuted because of their race, religion, nationality, membership of a particular social group or political opinion.
 This number only accounts those who have been recognized as refugees or find themselves in refugee-like situations.
 Data are presented in thousands.

 Asylum seeker: Persons whose application for asylum or refugee status is pending at any stage in the asylum procedure.
 If granted, persons are regarded as refugees.
 Data are presented in thousands.

 Internal displaced persons: Persons who have been forced or obliged to flee or leave their homes or places of habitual residence, in particular as a result of or in order to avoid the effects of armed conflict, situations of generalized violence, violations of human rights or natural or human-made disasters, and who have not crossed an internationally recognized border.
 Data presented in this table refer only to persons displaced due to conflict and violence.
 Data are presented in thousands.